 NextGen is a mechanical, multi-code calculation software aimed to design pressure vessels and heat exchangers.
-Design can be carried out according to a growing number of standards, like ASME VIII Division 1 and 2, EN 13445 or AD2000.
+The design can be performed according to these standards: ASME VIII Division 1, ASME VIII Division 2, EN 13445, AD2000, VSR.

 The software is able to validate structural analysis of supports according to different codes and de-facto standards like NTC, WRC, UBC, ASCE, Moss, Bednar, etc.